Buddy Rogers (wrestler): Early career and National Wrestling Alliance (1939–1961)

+NWA World Heavyweight Champion; NWA United States Tag Team Champion (1961–1963)

 In 1961, the National Wrestling Alliance (NWA) voted him into an NWA World Heavyweight Championship match.
 On June 30, 1961, Rogers took the title from Pat O'Connor in front of 38,622 fans at Comiskey Park, which set a new North American professional wrestling attendance record that stood until the David Von Erich Memorial Parade of Champions in 1984.
 In addition, the $148,000 gate in ticket sales was a professional wrestling record for almost twenty years.
 The contest, which was a two out of three falls match, was billed as the "Match of the Century", during which both men had gained a pinfall.
 However, when O'Connor missed a dropkick and hit his head, Rogers pinned him to win the match and being recognized as the new NWA World Heavyweight Champion.
-A rematch was set between the two for the title months later, where Rogers retained.
+A rematch was set between the two for the title months later, where Rogers retained it.
 At the time, Rogers was working at two different jobs in Chicago, but he never walked into work again according to his autobiography.

 Many promoters felt that Rogers favored northeastern promoters over other territories.
 Promoters and noted shooters Bill Miller and Karl Gotch confronted Rogers in Columbus and broke his hand.

 Rogers sustained another injury in Montreal against Killer Kowalski, which kept Rogers on the sidelines.
 Upon his return, the NWA voted to switch the title back over to Lou Thesz, who publicly disliked Rogers.
 On January 24, 1963, the match took place in Toronto.
 Rogers was hesitant about dropping the title, so promoter Sam Muchnick put three safeguards in place to guarantee Rogers's cooperation.
 The first safeguard was formatting the match as a one fall finish, rather than the traditional best two out of three falls.
 The second safeguard was his threat to give Rogers's bond away to charity, rather than returning the deposit to the dethroned Rogers.
 Every NWA World Heavyweight Champion was required to pay a $25,000 deposit to the NWA Board of Directors, before winning the championship belt.
 The deposit was held by the NWA for the duration of the champion's reign.
 The third safeguard was Thesz, who could "take" the title if necessary.
 Ultimately, Thesz won the match and the title.